gbozhkov/Software-Engineering-1-Project/README.md

 # School Club Activity Showcase

 Project done by Team 9:
-Francesco Bolner, Georgi Bozhkov ,Samuele Fumagalli, Ayoub Merdan, Martin Ushilov
+Francesco Bolner, Georgi Bozhkov, Samuele Fumagalli, Ayoub Merdan, Martin Ushilov

 Team 9's Software Engineering project is to create a website regarding School Club Activities.
 Everyone who visits the website will be able to see recent news on events organised by all clubs, however, the website is designed